-Marketing Associates typically conduct the process needed to market products to consumers, but they may also assist the product development team to design a product that will increase sales.
+Marketing associates typically conduct the processes needed to market products to consumers, but they may also assist the product development team to design a product that will increase sales.
 They must be experts in the brand they are working with in order to market products effectively to their target audience.

-- Provide design inputs to product development teams to potentially increase sales.
+- Providing design inputs to product development teams to potentially increase sales

-- Identify key performance indicators of a campaign.
+- Identifying key performance indicators of a campaign

-There are so many products out there right now that consumers are often overwhelmed by which they should choose.
-In order to make their products stand out, a skilled Marketing Associate will:
+There are so many products out there right now that consumers are often overwhelmed about which one they should choose.
+In order to make their products stand out, a skilled marketing associate will:

-Salaries for Marketing Associates range between $50K to $88K, with the median being $69K.
+Salaries for marketing associates range between $50K and $88K with the median being $69K.